ajalt/clikt/docs/commands.md

 Verbose mode is on
 ```

+The [`findObject`][findObject], [`findOrSetObject`][findOrSetObject], and
-The [`findObject`][findObject] and [`requireObject`][requireObject] functions will walk up
+[`requireObject`][requireObject] functions will walk up the context tree until they find an object
-the context tree until they find an object with the given type.
-If no such object exists, they will
+with the given type.
+If no such object exists, they will either return `null`, throw an exception,
-either return `null`, throw an exception, or create an instance of the object and store it on the
+or create an instance of the object and store it on the command's context, depending on which
-command's context, depending on which overload you call.
+function you call.

 ## Running Parent Command Without Children